IntroCSCI/colorvisionproject-PhineaseFrancis/README.md

 ## Description

-This program takes an input of how many colors a user wants to use for their color pallet thats greater than 2.
+This program takes an input of how many colors a user wants to use for their color pallet thats greater than 2 but less than 4.

 ### v0.2 Updates

-Now able to to call on multiple file for colors
+Now able to to call at least 3 files for color variations

 ### v1.0 Updates